syncfusion-content/blazor-docs/blazor/dropdown-tree/filtering.md

 # Filtering in Dropdown Tree

-The Dropdown Tree has built-in support to filter data items when `AllowFiltering` is enabled.
+The Dropdown Tree has built-in support to filter data items when [AllowFiltering]https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfDropDownTree-2.html#Syncfusion_Blazor_Navigations_SfDropDownTree_2_AllowFiltering is enabled.
 The filter operation starts as soon as you start typing characters in the search box.
 Default value of AllowFiltering is `false`.

-## Local data
+## List data

 The following code demonstrates the filtering functionality with local data in the Dropdown Tree component.